Can I Plug My 50 Amp RV Into a 15 Amp Plug?

 How to Plug a 50 Amp RV into a 15 Amp Plug

-Can I plug into 15 amp power at my home while my coach is setting in my driveway and run one ac?
+Can I plug into 15 amp power at my home while my coach sits in my driveway and runs one ac?
 It has 50 amp power.
-If not what can I use?Plugging In The Motorhome
+If not, what can I use?Shop Camping World Products on Sale Now!

 Camco 55185 RV 18" PowerGrip Dogbone Electrical Adapter with Handle